reblocke/reblocke.github.io/_portfolio/2024-Code-RR.md

 ### Contributors: Alex Ryden, Sumit Patel, Ethan Krauspe, Mark Davis, Rodney Wayne,  Brian Locke
 #### License: Feel free to use and/or modify if attribution to original authors included.

+Bookmark this if so inclined for future reference.

 ## Agenda:
 1. Survey - [link to RedCap](https://redcap01.brisc.utah.edu/ccts/redcap/surveys/?s=9RRXET49H9HAAXAX)
 2. 15-minute sessions on the needed microskills